Inbound Marketing Terms You Need to Know: A Glossary for Marketers

 This describes the point of origin for a lead, often categorized as a common data point or field in your automation software.
 The better you understand your lead sources, the better you can optimize them.

 The three different stages your audience can fall in include: awareness, evaluation, and purchase.
 Your content should be appropriate to each person depending on the stage they fall in.
-The following lifestyle stages can be found being used in HubSpot’s marketing software:

 The tools, analytics, and workflows that activate your campaign and lead nurturing while automating repetitive marketing tasks to ensure efficiency and timeliness.
 The better your automation, the smoother your lead generation will be.